 This is the first of six times Paul asks, “Do you not know” in chapter six.
 Appeal to doctrine is an argument not to go to court with a fellow believer.

 that the saints will judge the world?

-The idea of saints judging the world refers to a future judgment which will occur in the Millennium.
+The idea of saints judging the world refers to a future judgment that will occur in the Millennium.
 This is an argument from a major premise to the minor premise.
-If Christians will one day judge the world, cannot Christians judge a small issue between two Christians on earth?
+If Christians will one day judge the world, can Christians judge a small issue between two Christians on earth?

 And if the world will be judged by you, are you unworthy to judge the smallest matters?

 If Christians will judge the world, cannot Christians judge between the smallest tribunals?
 The word “if” means “if, and it is true,” so it is a fact that Christians will one day judge the world.

 Do you not know that we shall judge angels?

 Paul continues to enhance the contrast of going before a public non-Christian court and going before the local church by indicating that Christians will judge angels.

 How much more, things that pertain to this life?

 Paul continues the argument from the greater to the lesser by arguing that if Christians will judge the higher being of an angel, he most certainly can judge a lesser being of a human.